“I just don’t know what to do. One minute everything’s fine the next, Armageddon, four horsemen charging through the flat.”

 In the flat, Chris fell asleep immediately, barely bothering to undress.
 Melanie got a blanket and managed to lay next to him, while Richard returned to the sleeping bag on the floor.
 He was looking forward to going home.

 Richard awoke first, and knew he was unlikely to go back to sleep, so he used the private time to wash and get dressed.
 After a quick coffee, he left the flat, with just a bag and guidebook, deciding to see something of Berlin’s free sights.

 He choose to go and see the Olympic Stadium, far away in the west, penultimate stop on the red U2 line.
 The journey there should be at least an hour.
 On the way, he read his guide.
-This was the famous stadium built for the 1936 Olympics and where Jesse Owens won three Gold’s.
+This was the famous stadium built for the 1936 Olympics and where Jesse Owens won three Golds.
 Richard now had some context for that famous piece of footage showing The Führer walking out in disgust.
-He, of course, declined to shake the athlete’s hand.
-What Richard didn’t know was that Owens also missed out on a handshake by his own President, when he returned to The States.
+He, of course, declined to shake the athlete’s hand (or would have had to shake every winner’s hand).
+What Richard didn’t know was that Owens also missed out on a handshake by the US President, when he returned to the States.

 The stadium was open for tours, but he couldn’t afford to spend the admission, so walked around the outside.
 Behind, leading off to snow covered woods, a military jeep passed him, with two soldiers.
 They may well have been British and as such, would have thought nothing of seeing a compatriot taking a stroll in the snow.

 There were two other sights in the area that seemed to be of interest.
 One was the Corbusierhaus, designed in the late 1950’s as an model example of urban living, but Richard wasn’t sure if he found it or not.
 He certainly saw something, yet couldn’t believe that the nondescript complex in front of him warranted such attention.
 It appeared to be just another concrete block of cheap housing.